Fast track your treatment

 Specific complications of this operation

-This will depend on how much surgery you need and your type of work.
-With regular exercise should help you to return to normal activities as soon as possible.
+This will depend on how much surgery you need and your field of work.
+With regular exercise, you should be able to return to normal activities as soon as possible.

-Before you start exercising, ask the healthcare team or your GP for advice.
+Before you start exercising, ask the healthcare team or your GP for advice about which exercises will work for you.

 A femoral hernia is a common condition caused by a weakness in your abdominal wall, near the femoral canal.